robmcvey/i-love-lamp/ubuntu/mysql/replication.md

 So, on the slave being promoted to master, issue `STOP SLAVE` and `RESET MASTER`.

+`STOP SLAVE` kills the slave process, and `RESET MASTER` resets the binlog position and clears any binlog files on the slave (we do this just in case the slave was at one point itself a master).

 Our application can now continue operating (i.e. edit your app's database configuration).
-From here you can then begin the replication configuration as described above, taking a SQL dump with log file/position information and building a new slave machine.
+From here you can then begin the replication configuration as described above, editing the new master's my.cnf file to begin all over again by taking a SQL dump with log file/position information and building a new slave machine.

 ### Multiple slaves

+This section assumes you have relay-logging enabled, and up-to-date bin-logs are present on all slaves.

 If there were multiple slaves running when the old master failed, they too would be in a `error reconnecting` state.
 Shut down your web application while a new master is configured and replication resumed.